mohroba/nft_content_verification/README.md

    ```

 ### Running Tests
-Explain how to run the automated tests for this system.
+How to run the automated tests for this system :
 ```bash
 npx hardhat test
 ```